 Fuzzy socks work too!

-Bookends are a unique gift for a writer.
+If you’re looking for truly unique gift ideas for writers, then you might want to consider bookends.
 Whether they’re being used for the books they’ve written or their favorite mystery novels, bookends can be a fun display item!

 Having a place dedicated to daily tasks, appointments, and to-do lists are great so a planner makes an excellent gift for a writer.
 My favorite is the daily At-A-Glance planner.